sdito000/Spotipydataproject/README.md

 ![WhatsApp Image 2022-01-06 at 5 55 51 PM (1)](https://user-images.githubusercontent.com/91945641/149195554-3e8e6179-4546-442e-95bf-d1ac47c2b958.jpeg)
 ![WhatsApp Image 2022-01-06 at 3 01 30 PM](https://user-images.githubusercontent.com/91945641/149195566-93e2a012-008c-4561-8c84-1cf650756a47.jpeg)
 ![WhatsApp Image 2021-12-06 at 11 29 11 PM](https://user-images.githubusercontent.com/91945641/149195576-542242d8-0e5e-4402-ba52-520048158767.jpeg)

+# _**Data**_
+Using SpotifyCharts as a reference, we turned to Spotify's web API, Spotipy.
+After we created a Spotify web developer account, we created an APP and obtained our Client ID and Client Secret.
+Moving onto audio feature analysis, we first need to retrieve each individual track’s URI.
+We used Spotipy’s search feature, requested an Oauth token, and then proceeded with individual track’s data.
+We inputted the track’s name under “Q”, “track” under “Type”, and Spotipy produced a long list of code.
+After copying a track’s URI, we utilised the audio feature search tool, and the API gave us a list of all the different audio features already analysed by Spotify.
+We recorded these values in an excel sheet, and repeated the steps with the other tracks.

+We gathered a total of 100 data points, 25 songs over 4 years worth of charts.
+We compiled the data points into a singular excel sheet.

+# _**Methodology**_
+After compiling our data into Excel sheets, we ran descriptive statistics utilising Excel’s features.
+We calculated the mean, medium, maximum & minimum values as well as standard deviation on the audio features we selected I.e. tempo, valence, danceability, energy, loudness & speechiness for 2018-21.

+By looking at the values, there is a story emerging.
+The mean, median and standard deviation of tempo, energy and valence increases steadily between 2018 and 2021.
+This means that your favourite top songs, on average, are more likely to exhibit musical positivity, upbeat rhythms and energy over the years.
+However, the range of values of these audio features of top songs also expands over the years.

+Conversely, the descriptive statistical values for danceability and loudness decreases steadily between 2018 and 2021.
+This means that your favourite mainstream song is potentially less loud and dancelike and most top songs have similar range of lower danceability and loudness over the years.
+This contradicts the media article’s assumption that songs rise in danceability over the years.

+The next step would be to investigate whether there is any relationship between the audio features that increase or decrease respectively.
+To do so, we exported this excel sheet into Stata and R respectively for data analysis.

+In order to study the relationship between a track’s position and its audio features, we turned to Stata to use a Simple Linear Regression (SLR) model.
+Regressions are used to determine the relationship between 2 or more variables, and quantitatively analyse how one variable changes when the other changes.
+We want to understand whether certain values of audio features will place a track higher or lower on the list.
+When these values change, we want to see whether their placement changes as well.

+In order to study the relationships between audio features, we used multiple regression analysis(MLR).
+MLR allows us to test relationships between multiple independent variables and a single dependent variable.
+For instance, we can test the direction and strength of relationship between danceability (dependent) with tempo, energy, valence, loudness i.e. all audio features.
+And we did!
+We constructed multiple MLR relationships to define each audio feature as y and rest as x: this is get a full combination of every single relationship possible over 4 years.
+Many times multiple factors affect one variable linearly in real life even if they are correlated with each other: None can make a song with just a single audio feature.
+Testing relationships allow us to explore common themes and interesting threads of popular music.

+# _**Results**_
+As illustrated above, the top 2 songs of two different years have drastically different makeup of audio features.
+However, they share a similarity of high danceability.
+Upon discovering this, we examined whether we can predict a track’s placement on the top 25 by its audio features.

+With the Simple Linear Regression approach, we estimate the following equation:

+The track’s position is the dependent (y) variable, and danceability is the independent (x) variable. β0 is the constant, ie. what is the track’s position when danceability equals 0.
+For the purposes of our project, we disregard β0. β1 serves as the coefficient in front of danceability.
+In other words, when the danceability increases by 1 unit, by how much does a track shift up on the charts.
+Ei serves as the error term for our equation, accounting for any confounding factors or errors in our estimation.

+Table 1 shows the Simple Linear Regression with our main explanatory variable, danceability, on chart placement.
+We find that at an aggregate level, danceability has a negative relationship with a track’s chart placement.
+A one unit increase in danceability is estimated to shift a track up by 8 positions on the top charts(in this case, a lower number, for example 1 or 2, translates to a higher position).
+A higher danceability value is associated with a higher placement on the charts.
+However, this coefficient is not statistically significant, ie. the results are likely to occur by chance.
+We wanted to examine how the 4 different years contributed to this coefficient, thus we broke it down in the following columns.

+In column 2, if a 2018 song has a high danceability value, it is actually positively correlated with their position on the charts.
+However, this coefficient is not statistically significant.
+This relationship is also apparent in column 3 with 2019 tracks and 2019 positions.

+In column 4, if a song has a high danceability value, it is negatively associated with their position on the charts.
+Its coefficient is statistically significant at the 5% level; the results are not easily explained by chance alone.
+The same relationship and same statistical significance applies in column 5 with 2021 tracks and positions.

+On one hand, we obtained 2 years with positive coefficients.
+On the other hand, we obtained 2 years with negative coefficients.
+This leads to our negative coefficient in column 1 with no statistical significance overall.
+We observed that the relationship between positions and audio features fluctuate within each year between positive and negative, large and small coefficients.
+We continued to conduct SLR with other audio features against positions, such as valence and energy, but found danceability to have the most statistically significant results.
+Consistent with our findings, music is abstract; what makes a song popular has multiple confounding factors.